7 day healthy meal planner

 Day 1: Dahl curry

-A great vegetarian curry recipe that everyone can enjoy.
+A vegetarian curry recipe that everyone can enjoy.
 It's simple, easy to make and a great way to experiment with using lentils in your meals.

 Day 2: Chop suey